-Insurance companies usually give additional cars the same amount of coverage as your car with the most coverage.
+Insurance companies must give additional cars the same amount of coverage as your car with the most coverage.
 For example, if you have two cars – one with liability coverage only and one with liability, collision, and comprehensive coverages – and you buy a third car, the third car will automatically have liability, collision, and comprehensive coverage.

 Be sure to tell your insurance company within 30 days that you have added or replaced a car and which coverages you want.
-You could lose coverage on an additional or replacement car if you wait longer to notify your insurance company.
+You could lose coverage on an additional or replacement car if you wait longer to tell your insurance company.

 If you have auto insurance, your policy may already cover damage to a rental car, but the coverage might be less than the value of a rental car.
 Read your policy to know what’s covered and the coverage limits.
 If your coverage limit is too low, consider increasing it.
 You will pay more in premium, but it might be cheaper than buying additional coverage through the rental agency, especially if you rent cars often.
-If you are not sure if your policy covers damage to a rental car, ask your agent before you rent the car.
+If you aren’t sure if your policy covers damage to a rental car, ask your agent before you rent the car.

 If you don’t own a car, but borrow or rent cars often, you can buy a non-owner liability policy.
-A non-owner policy pays for damages and injuries you cause when driving a borrowed or rented car, but it does not pay for your injuries or damage to the car you are driving.
+A non-owner policy pays for damages and injuries you cause when driving a borrowed or rented car, but it doesn’t pay for your injuries or damage to the car you are driving.

 Driving in Other States, Canada, and Mexico

 Your insurance should cover you if you drive in other U.S. states and Canada.
 Your policy won’t cover you in Mexico because Mexico doesn’t recognize U.S. auto liability policies.